Academic Catalog

 SPED 769 Assistive Technology and Transition: From School to Community 3.00

 This course promotes working with families and community agencies.
 Facilitating and planning meetings with families will be an emphasis as well as establishing partnerships with community agencies that serve the needs of families with students who have disabilities.
-In addition, there will be concentration on transitions skills, through each level of schooling, including to postsecondary options.
+In addition, there will be concentration on transition skills, through each level of schooling, including postsecondary options.

 Typically Offered: